blackieops/deployawebsite/site/static-sites/s3/index.md

 1. Navigate your way to "Certificate Manager" from the Services menu
 2. Click "Request a certificate"
 3. Add as many domains to the certificate as you need.
 For most websites, you'll likely only need the apex domain and the `www` subdomain version.
 It's worth noting that you are able to specify a wildcard subdomain if you are unsure of how many subdomains you'll need.
-4. Click "Review and request"
+4. Choose a validation method: DNS or Email.
+DNS is often easier.
+Follow the instructions given for whatever method you choose.
-5. Check your email.
-Amazon will send the WHOIS owner of the domain a verification email.
+5. Click "Review" then "Confirm and request"

 Once confirmed, you should now have a valid SSL certificate for use with AWS services!
 This will become useful in the next section.